Magnex Scientific

 The Magnex Scientific was a company involved in the design and building of superconducting magnet systems.
 In 2004 Magnex was bought by Varian, Inc.

-The Magnet Technology Centre is the new headquarters for magnet manufacturing for Varian, Inc and is situated on the Oxford Industrial Park, 3 mi north-west of the city of Oxford in England.
+The Magnet Technology Centre is the new headquarters for magnet manufacturing for Varian, Inc and is situated on the Oxford Industrial Park, 3 mi north-west of the city of Oxford, England.

 The purpose built manufacturing plant was opened in 2000, and has since grown in size to 90000 sqft.
-Part of this expansion is the new Varian European NMR demonstration facility, due for completion towards the end of 2005.
+Part of this expansion is the new Varian European NMR demonstration facility.